qureshinomaan/SplatSim/README.md

 python scripts/launch_nodes.py --robot sim_ur_pybullet_banana --robot_name your_robot_name
 ```

-These populate the `trajectory_folder`.
+This populates the `trajectory_folder`.
 Then, to replay these new trajectories, do the same visualization setup but with this banana on plate environment:

 Launch the simulation server
 ```bash